pyralog/pyralog/BRANDING.md

 This branding guide is licensed under **CC0-1.0** (Public Domain).

 You are free to:
-- Use DLog's branding in presentations, articles, and documentation
+- Use Pyralog's branding in presentations, articles, and documentation
 - Reference the Egyptian theme in your own work
-- Create derivative content about DLog
+- Create derivative content about Pyralog

 We encourage:
-- Proper attribution to DLog and its inspirations
+- Proper attribution to Pyralog and its inspirations
 - Maintaining technical accuracy
 - Educational use